kimmikirino/frontend-sample-test/README.md

 ## Feel free to:

-Create any UI/UX design, but responsive
+Create any UI/UX design, but responsive;
-Use create-react-app or webpack as a build tool
+Use create-react-app or webpack as a build tool;
-Use ES6+
+Use some features of ES6+;
-Use any additional library
+Use any additional library;
-Use pre processors
+Use pre processors;

 ## Submission instructions